 This Indian Standard (First Revision) was adopted by the Bureau of Indian Standards, after the draft finalized by the Pesticides Sectional Committee had been approved by the Food and Agriculture Division Council.

-Phenthoate is a non-systemic insecticide, with contact and stomach action, and is used against a broad range of insect pests of agricultural importance.
+Phenthoate is a non-systemic insecticide with contact and stomach action and is used against a broad range of insect pests of agricultural importance.

 Phenthoate is the accepted common name by the International Organization for Standardization for S-α-ethoxycarbonylbenzyl 0, 0 – dimethyl phosphorodirhioate.
 The empirical and structural formulae and the molecular mass of phenthoate are as indicated below: